KLOVER MiK 26 Parabolic Microphone

 Sound Engineer at Steve Koubridis Audio Services

 “We hear things that were all but impossible to get before.
-Klover MiK has become the industry standard.”
+KLOVER MiK has become the industry standard."

-Senior mixer for FOX sport
+Senior mixer / audio consultant for FOX Sports

 "I was impressed with not only the quality of the materials used to build the Klover parabolic microphones, but also the clarity and presence of the audio."